 - what your next dignified step looks like if they do not return

 That distinction matters.
-"Will they come back?" is less useful than "What would need to be different for a return to be healthy?"
-The first question keeps you watching them.
-The second question brings you back into your own life.
+"Will they come back?" keeps your attention on them.
+"What would need to be different for a return to be healthy?" brings the question back into your own agency.

 Cards That Can Point Toward Reconnection